 \subsection{Threats to Validity}

-Our work consists of two parts: i) a systematically constructed dataset containing the dictionary of pedestrian crossing events, and ii) algorithms and prototypical implementation to process input frames, extract and match potential pedestrian crossing sequences with the aforementioned crossing event dictionary.
+Our work consists of two parts: (a) a systematically constructed dataset containing the dictionary of pedestrian crossing events, and (b) algorithms and prototypical implementation to process input frames, extract, and match potential pedestrian crossing sequences with the aforementioned crossing event dictionary.
 Potential threats may originate from these two aspects of PCICF.

 The pedestrian crossing event dictionary is produced based on the MoreSMIRK dataset for precision and minimal interference, but this may also potentially result in a limited number of pedestrian event configurations.
 For instance, the size and moving speed of synthetic pedestrians in the MoreSMIRK dataset are fixed.
-However, the distance between pedestrians and the ego vehicle varies in the real world, which results in cases where multiple pedestrians are regarded as one (i.e., pedestrians are far away from the vehicle, and multiple pedestrians are in the same RoI grid), and vice versa.
+However, the distance between pedestrians and the ego vehicle varies in the real world, leading to cases where multiple pedestrians are treated as a single pedestrian (i.e., when they are far away from the vehicle or within the same RoI grid), and vice versa.
 Therefore, the classification for multiple non-following pedestrians can be biased towards single or follow-up events.
-The typical examples are sequence 161, 342, and 350 in Table \ref{tab:multi_r2l}, the similarity of biased event is more dominant than ground truth (90\% against 63\%, 80\% against 54\%, and 90\% against 63\%, respectively.)
+The typical examples are sequence 161, 342, and 350 in Table \ref{tab:multi_r2l}.
+The similarity of biased events is more dominant than the ground truth (90\% against 63\%, 80\% against 54\%, and 90\% against 63\%, respectively).
 Furthermore, and similar to the pedestrian intention aspect of the original PIE dataset, annotating pedestrian crossing events is a subjective topic to some extent, especially for complex pedestrian crossing sequences, which can be interpreted into different event classes.
-We followed the principle of the PIE dataset's original pedestrian intention annotation to manually label the PIE dataset sequences with the neutral description of pedestrian crossing events.
+We follow the principle of the PIE dataset's original pedestrian intention annotation to manually label its sequences with neutral descriptions of pedestrian crossing events.